 You have come a long way Katrina!
 Kudos to you and your efforts!

-Katrina Kaif is among Bollywood's most stunning actresses.
-On her 35th birthday, here's a look at her photos from earlier times when she looked drastically different and few candid revelations like never-before, straight from the horse's mouth.
+From starting her modelling career as early as 14 to doing big blockbusters in Bollywood, Katrina Kaif has an interesting career graph.
+As Katrina turns a year older today, here's a look at her photos from earlier times when she looked drastically different and few candid revelations like never-before, straight from the horse's mouth.
 We bet you haven't heard them before!

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe